lazywithclass/project-lamp/website/book/chapter1.markdown

 A natural number is either `Zero` or the successor of (i.e., 1 value greater than) another natural number.
 Think *peano numbers*.
 With this, we have defined a data structure that includes all positive integers and as well as 0.

 Let's define some basic functions for Natural Numbers:
-{% repl_only natfuns#-- add two natural numbers together. plus :: Nat -> Nat -> Nat
+{% repl_only natfuns#-- add two natural numbers plus :: Nat -> Nat -> Nat
 plus Zero     y = y
 plus (Add1 x) y = Add1 (x `plus` y)

--- multiply two natural numbers. times :: Nat -> Nat -> Nat
+-- multiply two natural numbers times :: Nat -> Nat -> Nat
 times Zero     _ = Zero
 times (Add1 x) y = (x `times` y) `plus` y